Kardbord/Boxes/docs/FLATPAK-MAINTENANCE.md

 ## Architecture

-Most `io.github.kardbord.*` flatpaks are built on `org.freedesktop.Platform` and `org.freedesktop.Sdk`.
-The hub app `io.github.kardbord.dev` declares the `io.github.kardbord.tool` extension point.
+The hub app `io.github.kardbord.dev` is built on `org.freedesktop.Sdk` and declares the `io.github.kardbord.tool` extension point.
 All tools are delivered as extensions (`io.github.kardbord.tool.*`) that mount into the hub's sandbox.

 ```
 io.github.kardbord.dev          ← Hub app.
 Declares extension point.